vikusja96/NC-News_Back-End/README.md

 ```
 npm run seed
 ```
-2. To test the datatbase and API quiries use command:
+2. To test the database and API queries use command:
 ```
 npm run app.test.js
 ```